brightcommerce/docker-postgresql/README.md

 ## Credit

 This repository was based on the work of [docker-postgresql by Sameer Naik](https://github.com/sameersbn/docker-postgresql).
-Updated to install PostgreSQL v9.3.5 and contribs.
+Updated to install PostgreSQL v9.3.5 with contribs and postgis.